ITAndreHoch/AWS/Services.md

 can be used to quickly deploy and manage applications in the AWS Cloud.
 Developers upload applications and Elastic Beanstalk handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.
 Considered a Platform as a Service (PaaS) solution.
 Supports Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker web applications

 ***
+**AWS ELasticsearch**

+Elasticsearch is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+Elasticsearch is developed in Java and is released as open source

+***